Zunairah-ikhan/Titanic-and-Ames-Housing-ML-Models/README.md

 ### 4. Model Evaluation & Comparison
 *  Classification metrics: Accuracy, Precision, Recall, F1-score
 *  Regression  metrics: RMSE and R² score
-*  Compare performance with a baseline model:
-*  Majority class for classification
-*  Mean prediction for regression
+*  Compare performance with a baseline model: Majority class for classification & Mean prediction for regression
 ### 5. Feature Engineering
 *  Creating at least two new features for each dataset:
    *  Titanic: `FamilySize` and `Title` extracted from `Name`
    *  Housing: `AgeOfHouse` and `TotalSquareFootage`
 *  Retraining pipeline with the new features and evaluating if performance improves

-## How to Use
+## Installation
+ Make sure Python & PIP are installed
 1. Clone the repository
 ```
 git clone https://github.com/Zunairah-ikhan/Titanic-and-Ames-Housing-ML-Models.git